systematic-magic/AgingPubMed/research_papers_pdf.rst

    :scale: 99%
    :alt: PDF Abbreviations header format

-- Free-style main sections in reviews are an exception.
+- Free-style main sections in Reviews and Research Perspectives are an exception.
 These should be formatted in :ref:`sentence case<sentence_case>` and blue font.

 :ref:`+ HTML checks<section_headers_html_research_papers>`